Mod (subculture): Fashion

-Male mods adopted a smooth, sophisticated look that included tailor-made suits with narrow lapels (sometimes made of mohair), thin ties, button-down collar shirts, wool or cashmere jumpers (crewneck or V-neck), Chelsea or Beatle boots, loafers, Clarks desert boots, bowling shoes, and hairstyles that imitated the look of French Nouvelle Vague film actors.
+Male mods adopted a smooth, sophisticated look that included tailor-made suits with narrow lapels (sometimes made of mohair), skinny ties, button-down collar shirts, wool or cashmere jumpers (crewneck or V-neck), Chelsea or Beatle boots, loafers, Clarks desert boots, bowling shoes, and hairstyles that imitated the look of French Nouvelle Vague film actors.
 A big part of the Mod look was borrowed from the Ivy League collegiate style from the United States.
 A few male mods went against gender norms by using eye shadow, eye-pencil or even lipstick.
 Mods chose scooters over motorbikes partly because they were a symbol of Italian style and because their body panels concealed moving parts and made them less likely to stain clothes with oil or road dust.
-Many mods wore ex-military parkas while driving scooters in order to keep their clothes clean.
+Many mods wore ex-military parkas while driving scooters to keep their clothes clean.

-Many female mods dressed androgynously, with short haircuts, men's trousers or shirts, flat shoes, and little makeup — often just pale foundation, brown eye shadow, white or pale lipstick and false eyelashes.
+Many female mods dressed androgynously, with short haircuts, men's trousers or shirts, flat shoes, and little makeup – often just pale foundation, brown eye shadow, white or pale lipstick and false eyelashes.
+British fashion designer Mary Quant, who helped popularize the miniskirt, is credited for popularizing mod subculture.
 Miniskirts became progressively shorter between the early and mid-1960s.
 As female mod fashion became more mainstream, slender models like Jean Shrimpton and Twiggy began to exemplify the mod look.
-Maverick fashion designers emerged, such as Mary Quant, who was known for her miniskirt designs, and John Stephen, who sold a line named "His Clothes" and whose clients included bands such as Small Faces.
+Maverick fashion designers emerged, such as Quant, who was known for her miniskirt designs, and John Stephen, who sold a line named "His Clothes" and whose clients included bands such as Small Faces.
 The television programme Ready Steady Go! helped spread awareness of mod fashions to a larger audience.
 Mod-culture continues to influence fashion, with the ongoing trend for mod-inspired styles such as 3-button suits, Chelsea boots and mini dresses.
 The Mod Revival of the 1980s and 1990s led to a new era of mod-inspired fashion, driven by bands such as Madness, the Specials and Oasis.
 The popularity of the This Is England film and TV series also kept mod fashion in the public eye.
 Today's mod icons include Miles Kane (frontman of the Last Shadow Puppets), cyclist Bradley Wiggins and Paul Weller, 'The ModFather'.